YuhwaH/MDTT_testbed/README.md

 > *Designing and Reporting Multi-Directional Tapping Tasks: A Systematic Review, Practical Guidelines, and a Configurable Testbed.*

-**▶ Run it: https:///** — no installation, no account, nothing leaves your machine.

 <!-- ![The testbed's geometry tab](docs/screenshot-geometry.png) -->

 ---